A. FREEDOM AND RESPONSIBILITY OF ORGANIZATIONS

 Greek Organizations are expected to maintain higher educational standards of academic progress and will be expected to maintain a Cumulative and Semester GPA of 2.25.
 Organizations that miss one or both of GPA’s will be effected as follows.

 2nd Semester Below 2.25 Cumulative or Semester = Probation.
 A minimal loss of one privilege will occur.
 If both Cumulative and Semester are below 2.25 a loss of two privileges will occur.
 Privilege losses will be decided by the Director of Campus Life.
-Examples of privilege losses might include: Sports Probation, Loss of Social Events, Educational Programs etc.
+Examples of privilege losses might include: Sports Probation, Loss of Social Events, Implementing or Instructing Educational Programs etc. Organizations that are on any form or probation will remain on warning the following semester, assuming they have not incurred additional sanctions.

 4th Semester Below 2.25 Cumulative or Semester = Expulsion until Grades remain above 2.25.
 Expulsion will result in loss of all privileges and status.
 The Expelled Greek Organization will no longer be recognized at Georgia Southwestern State University.
 After a Greek Organization comes off of Expulsion, said organization will be placed on a one semester of Probation.
 If the Greek Organization maintains a 2.25 GPA both semester and cumulative, then the Greek Organization will be reinstated with all rights and privileges.